mjdamgaard/UP-Web-Project/new_readme_draft.md

 Such a model might be especially interesting if a user-programmable platform wants to succeed in the space of business applications, and not just web and mobile applications, since business customers will generally happily pay more in order to get quick and reliable updates and maintenance of the software.

-And a model like this could also help attract initial investments from venture capital, instead of having to rely purely on grants, etc.
+And a model like this could also help attract initial investments from venture capital, instead of having to rely purely on sponsorships, grants, and donations.

 You can read about a proposition for such a business model here *(TODO: Insert a link to another MD file, maybe in a different repo)*.